-Now select and enter one of the 3 distances.
+Now select one of the 3 distances.

-You have now completed all the RACE-SET-UP questions and will be asked to answer a further set of 7 questions by again studying the form for each runner starting with trap one.
+You have now completed all the RACE-SET-UP questions and will be asked to answer a further set of seven questions by again studying the form for each runner starting with trap one.
 Please select as before by highlighting any of the multiple choice answers and PRESS SPACEBAR to enter.
-Please note: race lengths, ages, weights and racetimes will require you to enter numerical answers by using the number digits on your keypad.
+Please note: race lengths, ages, weights and racetimes may require you to enter numerical answers by using the number digits on your keypad.

 Next Page: Runner or Vacant